-For the third time of asking this season, Outcasts finally managed to play old friends Albion at home on Wednesday 16th July.
+16th July.
+For the third time of asking this season, Outcasts finally managed to play old friends Albion at home.
 Depleted of a couple of regular bowlers for this game Outcasts opted to bat first posting a score of just under a hundred.
 This would never be enough although some early wickets lifted Outcasts hopes of a win.
 Albion however, steadied their ship and comfortably reached the target with 3 overs to spare.
-Match report to follow, score sheet available.
+Match report and score sheet available.

 Wednesday 2nd July V Reynolds at Winton C.C.